In this tutorial you’ll learn how to use ROS2 bags, with the ros2 bag command line tool, in order to save and replay data from your ROS2 topics.

 Start the node with

-ros2 run demo_nodes_py talker in one terminal, and you can keep this node running for the duration of this tutorial.
+ros2 run demo_nodes_py talker in one terminal (see ros2 run tutorial for more info), and you can keep this node running for the duration of this tutorial.

-ros2 topic list, you’ll see that we have 3 topics in our ROS2 graph.
+ros2 topic list (see ros2 topic tutorial for more info), you’ll see that we have 3 topics in our ROS2 graph.

 $ ros2 topic list /chatter /parameter_events /rosout